Hopf algebras with the dual Chevalley property of discrete corepresentation type

 Denote ${}^1\mathcal{S}=\{C\in\mathcal{S}\mid \k1+C\neq\k1\wedge C\}$, $\mathcal{S}^1=\{C\in\mathcal{S}\mid C+\k1\neq C\wedge \k1\}$.
 Observe that for any $C\in{}^1\mathcal{S}$, there exists some arrow from $C$ to $\k 1$ in the link quiver $\mathrm{Q}(H)$ of $H$.
 For any $C\in\mathcal{S}{}^1$, there exists some arrow from $\k 1$ to $C$ in the link quiver $\mathrm{Q}(H)$ of $H$.

-In \cite[Sections 4 and 5]{YLL24}, the authors discussed the properties for the link quiver of a Hopf algebra $H$ with the dual Chevalley property when $H$ is finite-dimensional.
-In fact, some results in \cite[Sections 4 and 5]{YLL24} still hold even if $H$ is infinite-dimensional.
-We list some results, which we will not give any proof, from \cite[Sections 4 and 5]{YLL24}.
+The authors of \cite{YLL24} establish certain properties for the link quiver of a finite-dimensional Hopf algebra $H$ with the dual Chevalley property in Sections 4 and 5.
+As it turns out, several of these properties admit natural extensions to the infinite-dimensional setting.
+We now list some of these results from \cite{YLL24}, the proofs of which are omitted.